aquasecurity/tracee/docs/contributing/setup-development-machine-with-vagrant.md

 ## Navigate to the Tracee Directory

-Open a terminal and navigate to the directory containing the `Vagrantfile.builder` within the cloned Tracee repository.
-Rename `Vagrantfile.builder` to `Vagrantfile`.
+Open a terminal and navigate to the directory containing the `Vagrantfile` within the cloned Tracee repository (`tracee/`)

 ```bash
 cd tracee